 Silicone gel breast implants have been available in the United States for decades – going back to a time when medical devices didn’t require approval by the Food and Drug Administration (FDA).
 In 1992, after evaluating existing research on the safety and efficacy of silicone implants, the FDA took them off the general use market because it found that the manufacturers had not done adequate research to show that the products were reasonably safe.1

 In 2005, the FDA approved two silicone gel breast implants.
-However, FDA scientists had concluded that neither company provided sufficient data to answer questions on the safety of the products and the agency’s outside scientific advisors had recommended against approval of one of the applications.
+However, FDA scientists had concluded that neither company provided sufficient data to answer questions about the safety of the products and the agency’s outside scientific advisors had recommended against approval of one of the applications.
 This decision culminated a 15 year-long struggle between the FDA and the implant manufacturers who resisted calls for long-term studies of the device.
 The National Women’s Health Network does not believe that silicone breast implants have been shown to be safe for long-term use.

 The FDA has asked implant manufacturers to inform women receiving implants that they will need regular MRI exams (which women will have to pay for out of their own pocket) to detect rupture and to keep the clinical trials going until they have collected 10 years worth of data.2 The approvals were based on 2-3 years of data.
 These measures could help protect women’s health and answer important outstanding questions about the safety of silicone gel breast implants, however, the FDA has an extremely weak track record when it comes to ensuring that conditions such as these are met.